 2. Walking is one of the best exercises for losing weight

 It’s free, easy and the side-effects will boost your self-esteem.
-Track your progress and aim for goals, like 10,000 steps a day with a pedometer, and you will get a sense of achievement to boot.
+A brisk walk a day can help to burn calories depending on how fast your pace is.
+Track your progress and aim for goals.
+Starting small, before gradually working up to 10,000 steps a day, which you can track with a pedometer, will give you a huge sense of achievement and satisfaction

 3. It helps lower blood pressure, improves sleep and reenergizes